facebook

 What about other categories?
 Counterintuitively, I suggest not focusing on objective criteria, but on subjective ones: ask yourself in what fields you are ready to share responsibility with others.
 Prioritize them and just start with the first one on the list.
 Once you face the demon, it's not as frightening as it seems.

-One more thing to consider if you decide to outsource app development
+One more thing to consider

 While some managers like to hand-pick each outstaffing employee and focus on individual performance, experienced outstaffers know that there are other priorities.

-I personally recommend hiring an organic team.
+My recommendation is to hire an organic team.
 One with established working practices, mutual responsibility, and an ability to start delivering results from day one.

-After all, results are all that matters.
-Looking to hire a committed mobile app dev team?
+Looking to hire a committed dev team?
 Give us a ping to see what organic teams are available today.

 Like the way we think?
-Follow us for more original content.
+Follow us for more original content